 Book Fair is a self-funded program to raise money for new books/DVD’s and replace damaged books for Strandwood Library.

 Each Spring, our budding young performers get to strut their stuff in Strandwood's Talent Show.
-Look for announcement in the Roadrunner in January to sign up!
+Look for announcement in the Roadrunner to sign up!